 That rule makes sense.
 A declaration "has virtually the same practical impact as a formal injunction would," Samuels v.
 Mackel, 401 U.S. 66, 72 (1971), such that "equitable principles relevant to the propriety of an injunction must be taken into consideration by federal district courts in determining whether to issue a declaratory judgment," id. at 73.
 "Congress had explicitly contemplated that the courts would decide to grant or withhold declaratory relief on the basis of traditional equitable principles."
-Id. at 70. "[A] declaratory judgment is" therefore "not available when," as here, "the result would be a partial end run around" other equitable precedents.
+Id. at 70. "[A] declaratory judgment" is therefore "not available when," as here, "the result would be a partial end run around" other equitable precedents.
 Green v.
 Mansour, 474 U.S. 64, 73 (1985).

-As a result, declaratory relief-like its injunctive sibling-provides no quarter for Harris.
+As a result, declaratory relief-like its injunctive sibling-provides no quarter for Wilcox.

-3. Harris has not shown a clear legal right to obtain mandamus.
+3. Wilcox has not shown a clear legal right to obtain mandamus.

-Last, the district court wrongly suggested in the alternative that mandamus would be warranted.
-See DE40 at 23-27.
-To the court, mandamus would be appropriate because "English courts around the time of the founding" issued writs of mandamus to order reinstatement.
-DE40 at 24.
+Last, the district court wrongly suggested in the alternative that "mandamus would likely be available," which Wilcox never sought other than in a "Notice of Supplemental Authority."
+See DE35 at 33 n.22.
 But that analysis was mistaken for two reasons.
 As noted above, Congress displaced any use of mandamus to reinstate federal officers through the quo-warranto statute.
 Supra pp. 12-17.
 But even if federal courts could use mandamus to reinstate officers, mandamus could issue only if the defendant has shirked a "clear" legal duty, and the duties implicated here are far from clear.
 Heckler v.
 Ringer, 466 U.S. 602, 615-16 (1984).

-1. For starters, it is still uncertain whether Harris holds legitimate title to office, and she may not establish that title for the first time in a mandamus proceeding.
-Rather, Harris must first settle the cloud over her title through the quo-warranto process.
+1. For starters, it is still uncertain whether Wilcox holds legitimate title to office, and she may not establish that title for the first time in a mandamus proceeding.
+Rather, Wilcox must first settle the cloud over her title through the quo-warranto process.
 See, e.g., People ex rel.
 Arcularius v.
 City of New York, 3 Johns.
 Cas.
 79, 79-80 (N.Y.
 Sup.
 Ct.
 1802) ("The proper remedy, in the first instance, is by an information in the nature of a quo warranto, by which the rights of the parties may be tried."); High, Extraordinary Legal Remedies § 49.
 Only then is her title sufficiently "clear" to justify reinstatement through mandamus.
 Heckler, 466 U.S. at 615-16.

 That two-step process has stood for centuries.
 Courts used mandamus to "compel" only "clear and specific dut[ies]" that were "positively required by law."
 High, Extraordinary Legal Remedies § 24.
 Yet at common law, "the only efficacious and specific" way to clear up one's "title to an office" was through the writ of quo warranto.
 Id. § 49; see also Delgado v.
 Chavez, 140 U.S. 586, 590 (1891); State v.
 Otis, 230 P. 414, 458 (Wash.
 1924) ("The petition here shows that the title to an office is involved, and that is a question which may arise just as well where there is only one person asserting title as where there are two."); People ex rel.
-Dolan v.Lane 55 NY 217 219 (Ct.
-App.
-1873) ("Indeed it is doubtful whether
+Dolan v.
 Lane, 55 N.Y.
 217, 219 (Ct.
 App.
 1873) ("Indeed, it is doubtful whether the title to an office ought ever to be tried collaterally on proceedings by mandamus instituted in behalf of a party out of possession.").
 Until quo warranto issued to clarify one's title to office, disputes over title precluded the clarity necessary for reinstatement through mandamus.
 See French v.
-Cowan, 10 A. 335, 340 (Me.
+Cowan, 10 A. 335, 339-40 (Me.
 1887).